Anxiety, Stress and Root Cause Medicine

 - If the labs came back negative your doctor likely said you are suffering from a mental imbalance and you require psychiatric medication such as an anti-anxiety or anti-depressant drug.

-First, an extensive history is performed – very extensive.
-We ask questions about your stress level, sleep hours, food preferences and cravings, digestive symptoms, any hormonal imbalance symptoms, exercise schedule, and a great deal more.
+First, an extensive history is performed; it is very comprehensive.
+We ask questions about your stress level, sleep schedule, food preferences and cravings, digestive symptoms, any hormonal imbalance symptoms, exercise schedule, genetics, and a great deal more.

-Based on an extensive history, examination, and our knowledge of getting to the underlying root cause, we begin to get an idea of what might be the problem.
-This hypothesis will be borne out by functional and traditional lab tests, as required.
+Based on the extensive history, examination, and our knowledge of how to diagnose the exact underlying root cause, we begin to isolate the possible root causes of your problem.
+This “working diagnosis” will be validated from the results of functional and traditional lab tests.

-What Root Cause Medicine appreciates is that anxiety, depression, stress and mood swings actually mean an imbalance or imbalances, plural.
-The list of causes above gives you an idea of what might be underlying your symptoms.
+As Root Cause Medicine practitioners, we appreciate that your symptoms of anxiety, depression, stress, or mood swings are caused by an imbalance or imbalances, plural.
+You are not destined to suffer.
+The list of root causes above gives you an idea of what might be causing your symptoms.

-Once we have diagnosed the root cause(s), we get to work correcting each and every one of them.
-We have discovered these underlying causes through working with patients for over 25 years.
-The process does not need to be long, even if you have suffered for a long time, and it involves no dangerous drugs.
+Once we have diagnosed the root cause(s), we begin to correct each of them.
+We have discovered this list of common causes through working with patients for over 25 years.
+The process does not need to be long, even if you have suffered for years, and it involves no dangerous drugs.

 It never ceases to delight me how willing the body is to heal itself once you provide for it the correct tools.

-I can’t tell you how many new patients I see, who have suffered for years with anxiety, depression, stress and mood swings, but have been given no solution.
-When the body is provided the right solution, it will heal.
+I cannot tell you how many new patients I see who have suffered for years with anxiety, depression, stress, and mood swings, but have been given no solution.
+When your body is provided the right solution, it will heal.